sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

     url = mysql://root:password@127.0.0.1/gnocchi?charset=utf8

-In case of Swift have been chosen instead of file, you will get:
+In the case where the Swift driver has been chosen instead of the file one, you will get:

 .. code-block:: ini